ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

 draft: false
 ---

+# Introduction

+  Node.js is a JavaScript runtime environment built on Chrome’s V8 JavaScript engine, it implements the reactor pattern, a non-blocking, event-driven I/O paradigm.

+  You definitely don’t want to use Node.js for CPU-intensive operations, using it for heavy computation will annul nearly all of its advantages.

+  Node.js really shines in building fast, scalable network applications, as it’s capable of handling a huge number of simultaneous connections with high throughput.

-# How to scale node.js applications? 🤔
+# How do you scale node.js APIs? 🤔

-  Scaling a node.js application is not about the routing framework (express, koa, fastify), sure, having the one with the highest throughput help, but it's all about your architecture.
+  There are several common tips for writing scalable node.js servers, but the key thing is the architecture behind it.

-  A node.js backend for a real-time chat application can handle a different load that an e-commerce app.
+  And every application is different, i.e. a node.js backend for a real-time chat application can handle a different amount of connections than an e-commerce site or a streaming platform.

-  Netflix uses node.js for its microservices infrastructure, they have a video streaming platform that needs to serve a million concurrent connections.
-  But they don't have just a single node.js app running in a big machine, they have a microservice architecture.
+  Take Netflix for example, they use node.js on its microservices infrastructure, [to do A/B testing at scale](https://www.youtube.com/watch?v=gtjzjiTI96c)

   Here are some considerations and common issues that many development teams face at the moment of scaling a node.js application.